quantumRatio/quantumRatio.github.io/index.md

 ## Who are we?
 Delivering the quantum advantage with creativity, technicality, and ease of use!

 We provide elegant solutions to industries hardest problems.
-Utilzing quantum computing, ML, and optimization we can enhance any industry with a customer centric approach.
+Utilizing quantum computing, ML, and optimization we can enhance any industry with a customer centric approach.

 Our algorithms are open source so anyone can play with them, always looking to collaborate with anyone who has passion to code.